tytydraco/yessleep/out/Yesterday_morning_somebody_delivered_The_Sheriffs_cell_phone_to_the_police_station_in_an_unmarked_cardboard_box_with_a_newly_recorded_voice_memo_on_it_Twentyfour_hours_later_Im_the_only_one_who_made_it_out_of_town_alive.md

 *“I get it.
 Ya’ came home, all the way from New Orleans, because Noah’s your brother, even if you two never quite got along.
 Believe it or not, I want to find him too.
 So, you can either continue to jump down my throat about every little thing, or I can show ya’ what we have in terms of evidence.”*

 Landry stood upright.
 His expression relaxed, from an active snarl to his more baseline smoldering indignation.
 He pulled a weathered handkerchief from his breast pocket, which may have been the same white as his button-down at some point, but had since turned a sickly, jaundiced yellow after years of wear and tear.
-The Sergent dabbed the poor scrap of cloth against his forehead a few times, as if *that* was going to do fuck-all to remedy the fact that the man was practically melting in front of me.
+The Sergeant dabbed the poor scrap of cloth against his forehead a few times, as if *that* was going to do fuck-all to remedy the fact that the man was practically melting in front of me.

 *“Alright, son.
 Show me,”* he grumbled, trudging over to a chair against the wall opposite my desk.

 I breathed a sigh of relief and turned my attention to the computer, shaking the mouse to wake the monitor.
 I was about to click the audio file, but I became distracted by the flickering movement of wings from outside a window Landry had previously been blocking.

 Judging by the gray-white markings, it looked to be a mockingbird.
 There was something desperately wrong with the creature, though.
 First off, it hadn’t just flown by the window in passing; it was hovering with its beak pressed into the glass, an abnormally inert behavior for its species.
 Not only that, but it appeared to be observing Landry closely as he crossed the room and sat down.
-Slowly, the animal twisted its head to follow the Sergent, and that’s when I better appreciated the thing jutting out of its right eye.
+Slowly, the animal twisted its head to follow the Sergeant, and that’s when I better appreciated the thing jutting out of its right eye.

 A single light pink flower, with a round of petals about the size of a bottle cap and an inch of thin green stalk separating the bloom from where it had erupted out of the soft meat of the bird’s eye.